msawczynk/Keeper-Change-owner-Powershell-Script/README.md

 Authenticated Keeper Session (for interactive use):

-Before running interactively, log in to Keeper Commander in the same PowerShell window:

-Open PowerShell.

-Run keeper-commander.exe shell.

-Log in with your master password and 2FA.

-Type exit to leave the Keeper shell (the session remains active for that window).

-Then, run this script.
+When run interactively, the script launches the Keeper Commander shell so you can log in or confirm your session.
+Type `quit` once authenticated (or if already logged in) to return and continue with the script.

+After login verification, the script asks if you want to enable persistent login for future automated runs.
+Choosing **Yes** opens the Keeper shell again so you can approve the device or run `setup`.
+Type `quit` when finished.

 The script includes a basic login check using keeper-commander.exe whoami.